Is it possible to buy a Velopresso coffee trike?

 Can I put other machinery on the trike?

-No. Due to the specialist nature of the whole Velopresso machine operation, in particular the pedal powered grinder and the ergonomics required to operate a grinder and lever machine whilst seated on the bike saddle total bespoke solutions are required.
-If there had been machines on the market that could do these jobs as well as we feel Velopresso can, then we would have used them!
+No. Velopresso is a unique and fully integrated espresso coffee based solution, using unique machinery specially designed for it.
+Due to the specialist nature of the operation — in particular the pedal-powered grinder, the mobility and the ergonomics required to operate a grinder and lever machine whilst seated on the bike saddle — total bespoke solutions were required.
+If there had been machines on the market that could do these jobs as well as we feel the Velopresso specific machinery can, then we would have used them!
+For example the FCL1-Velo espresso machine is a design developed with Fracino – the UK manufacturer – from their standard FCL1 machines, but made far more compact in the process, as well as incorporating other key features such as the stainless steel bolt-through feet that enable the machine to be fixed securely to the trike – it is also the most compact commercial machine available.

 What about lighting?